 Now that you’ve decided on the type of car you want to buy, it’s time to start saving.

-Hopefully you’ve been able to sell your old car and put the money towards buying your next ride.
+Hopefully, you’ve been able to sell your old car and put the money towards buying your next ride.

-When saving you’ll also want to look into fuel economy of your new car and whether your insurance and registration will increase if you’re buying a newer model.
+When saving you’ll also want to look into the fuel economy of your new car and whether your insurance and registration will increase if you’re buying a newer model.

-For most people on a modest budget it will likely take from 6 to 9 months to save up enough money to buy a used car with cash.
+For most people on a modest budget, it will likely take from 6 to 9 months to save up enough money to buy a used car with cash.